spetrosi/foreman-documentation/guides/README.md

 When doing review, consider checking out the topic branch and putting necessary changes on top of author's work to making many comments on github.

+We should avoid using phases like, "Starting from version 6.5 or 1.22" becasue it is not possible to easily translate these stings in both the streams.

 ## The process (TODO)

 This is what we are working on right now: